jboss-developer/jboss-picketlink-quickstarts/picketlink-angularjs-rest/README.md

 This command reloads the server configuration before completion.
 You don`t need to manually stop/start the server to the configuration take effect.

-Configuring the Mail Service in the Mail Subsystem by Running the JBoss CLI Script (WildFly)
+Configuring the Mail Service in the Mail Subsystem (WildFly)
 ----------------------------

 In order to configure the email JNDI resource please follow this instructions: